sotalol hydrochloride 80 mg

-Some medicines and Cardol may interfere with each other.
+Some medicines and CARDOL may interfere with each other.
 These include:

-calcium channel blockers (ie verapamil, nifedipine) used to treat high blood pressure,
+blockers (ie verapamil, nifedipine)

-angina or other heart conditions
+medicines used to treat angina or other heart conditions

 as disopyramide, quinidine, tocainide, mexiletine

-and lignocaine, flecainide, propafenone (not available in Australia), amiodarone,
+lidocaine (lignocaine), flecainide, propafenone (not available in Australia), amiodarone,

 all used to treat abnormal or irregular heart beat

-clonidine, used to treat high blood pressure, migraine or some menopausal
+clonidine, used to treat high blood pressure, migraine or some menopausal symptoms

-some antibiotics (quinolone)
+some antibiotics (quinolone) to treat infections

 some medicines used to treat depression